jonrp/Koios/README.md

 - Out of the box bindings to most widely used DBMS
 - Full forward and backward compatibility to data model changes
 - Remote / Distributed access with robust failover setup
-- A dynamic UI that self-builds itself based on models' metadata Basically remove all the plumbing pains when building new systems.
+- A dynamic UI that self-builds itself based on models' metadata - basically remove all the plumbing pains when building new systems.

 Work in progress!
 - Currently not ready for use